millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 Importing
 ---------
-At this point, you are familiar with how to import a module in python using
+At this point, you are familiar with how to import a module or package in python using

 .. code:: python